donsweeney88/donsweeney88/Vending Machine/capstone/README.md

+Below are the requirements given for the Vending Machine program as prescribed by Tech Elevator.
+In a group of 4 students, below is the code we provided as our project after a weekend of development.

 ## Module 1 Capstone - Vending Machine Software

 You've been asked to develop an application for the newest vending machine distributor,